Coyote-Maestas-Lab/cosmos/README.md

 ## Overview

-__Cosmos__ is a python package for multi-phenotype deep mutational scanning analysis.
-Specifically, it is suitable for two sequential protein functional phenotypes, one upstream and one downstream - for example, abundance and acitivity.
+__Cosmos__ is a Python package for multi-phenotype deep mutational scanning analysis.
+Specifically, it is suitable for two sequential protein functional phenotypes, one upstream and one downstream - for example, abundance and activity.

 ## Installation